A New Bound for the Brown--Erd\H{o}s--S\'os Problem: Proof of Lemma

 \begin{lemma} There is a nice $3$-graph $F$ with $v(F) = 14$ and $e(F) = 10$ having the following property.
-For every $r \geq 1$ and $\varepsilon \in (0,1)$, there are $\delta = \delta(r,\varepsilon) \in (0,1)$ and $n_0 = n_0(r,\varepsilon)$ such that every $3$-graph $H$ with $n \geq n_0$ vertices and at least $\varepsilon n^2$ edges satisfies (at least) one of the following: \begin{enumerate} \item For every $1 \leq i \leq r$, $H$ contains a $(3i+3, 3i)$-configuration. \item $H$ contains at least $\delta n^4$ copies of $F$. \end{enumerate} \end{lemma}
+For every $r \geq 1$ and $\varepsilon \in (0,1)$, there are $\delta = \delta_{\ref{lem:base_case}}(r,\varepsilon) \in (0,1)$ and $n_0 = n_0(r,\varepsilon)$ such that every $3$-graph $H$ with $n \geq n_0$ vertices and at least $\varepsilon n^2$ edges satisfies (at least) one of the following: \begin{enumerate} \item For every $1 \leq i \leq r$, $H$ contains a $(3i+3, 3i)$-configuration. \item $H$ contains at least $\delta n^4$ copies of $F$. \end{enumerate} \end{lemma}

-We note that the $3$-graph $F$ in the above lemma played a key role in the proof in \cite{Solymosi} that $f_3(n,14,10) = o(n^2)$.
-As such, the abundance statement regarding $F$ was already proven in \cite{Solymosi}.
+We note that the $3$-graph $F$ in the above lemma played a key role in the proof of Solymosi and Solymosi~\cite{Solymosi} that $f_3(n,14,10) = o(n^2)$.
+As such, the abundance statement regarding $F$ was already proved in \cite{Solymosi}.
 Consequently, our main task in the proof of Lemma \ref{lem:base_case} is to show that $F$ is nice.

 The rest of this section is organized as follows.
 In Section \ref{subsec:first_lemma}, we derive Lemma \ref{lem:main} from Lemmas \ref{lem:super_exponential} and \ref{lem:base_case}.
 We then prove these two lemmas in Sections \ref{subsec:induction_step} and \ref{subsec:base}, respectively.